How Social Accountability Can Help You Achieve Your Fitness Goals

-And how it makes it a better fitness device for the average user
+And how the Apple Watch's social features makes it a better fitness device for the average user

 Hey folks! 👋🏽 Kavir here.
 Welcome back to another edition of The Discourse.
 I’ve just got back from a workation in Goa and it was lovely.
 My first proper vacation since the pandemic started.
 Some pics here.
 I’m now all recharged to write more amazing content for The Discourse.